RayCarrot/GbaMonoGame.Rayman3/readme.md

 #### GbaSpecific
 - **Rayman2** - game project

 A mockup of the source code file structure has been made under [gbaengine/structure](gbaengine/structure).
-It uses file names from the preview prototype of Rayman 3 GBA.
-Additional file names exist in prototypes from the 2024 leak, although they are not included.
+It uses file names from all of the known prototype builds of the game.
+Since the paths are from different versions this might not be accurate to how it is structured in the final game.
+For example, `ProjectileIterator` is not used in the final game since projectiles are merged with always actors.

 ### ROM
 The majority of the game data in the ROM is stored as resource blocks in a data table.
 Each resource has a list of dependencies, which are additional resources that it links to.
 [BinarySerializer.Ubisoft.GbaEngine](https://github.com/BinarySerializer/BinarySerializer.Ubisoft.GbaEngine) is being used to deserialize this data from the ROM.